 All credentialing agencies have eligibility standards for their applicants that are independent of and may differ from KPSAHS.
 These standards address the question of applicant felony and misdemeanor convictions.
 KPSAHS assumes no responsibility for such eligibility standards.
 It is the student's responsibility for ensuring his/her certification eligibility.
-Graduates of our Certificate and Bachelor programs are eligible to sit for the following examination boards.
 Students can contact the following regulatory agencies to review their eligibility status: